aboly47/JinxOS/README.md

 # Installation guide

-in `Debian` based os's:
+in unix like operating systems (like linux and MacOS), install brew and run:

-`sudo apt install qemu nasm gcc`
+`brew install qemu nasm gcc`

-you can also find these packages on other package managers of your use.
+you can also find these packages on other package managers.

 now, type: